 The good news is…

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
+Regardless of your situation, we at IBUSA can help because we have extensive experience helping folks with pre-existing medical conditions like yours.
+We are committed to helping all our clients find the “best” life insurance policy they can qualify for.
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for